NewsIn Focus

 The state's Appellate Court and then Supreme Court agreed with Lee, ordering a new vacatur hearing be scheduled, but adding that Syed didn't need to return to prison in the meantime.

-While that new hearing hasn't been scheduled yet, Syed applied for sentence reduction under the Juvenile Restoration Act.
+Before that happened, Syed applied for sentence reduction under the Juvenile Restoration Act.

 The law allows for incarcerated individuals who were convicted of crimes committed when they were under 18, to apply for sentence reduction after having served 20 years in prison.